 The main purpose of the model is to assist the design of national energy planning strategies on the basis of technical and economic analyses of the consequences of different national energy systems and investments.
 However, the model has also been applied to the European level as well as to a local level such as towns and/or municipalities.
-From the first version, the model has emphasised the analysis of different simulation strategies with a focus on the interaction between combined heat and power production (CHP) and fluctuating renewable energy sources.
-Moreover, the model emphasises the synergies of including the whole energy system and, through the various versions, the model has been expanded to include a wide range of technologies with a focus on analysing the interaction between the electricity, gas, district heating and cooling grids.
+In the beginning, the model emphasised the analysis of different operation strategies with a focus on the interaction between combined heat and power production (CHP) and fluctuating renewable energy sources.
+Since then, the model has gradually increased its focus on the synergies of including the whole energy system and, through the various versions, the model has been expanded to include a wide range of technologies with a focus on analysing the cross-sectoral interaction between the electricity, gas, district heating and cooling grids.